Free Nevada payroll tax

 None!
 Nada!
 Zilch!
 Nevada has no state income taxes.
 But you knew this already.

-Nevada unemployment insurance & modified business tax
+Nevada unemployment insurance and modified business tax

 As an employer, you have to pay the state’s unemployment insurance.
 For 2024, Nevada’s unemployment insurance rates range from 0.3% to 5.40% with a taxable wage base of up to $40,600 per employee per year.
 In 2023, it was $40,100.
+It 2025 it is set to rise to $41,800.

+If you’re starting a new small business (congratulations!), the rate is 2.95%.
 And if you’re liable to pay unemployment insurance, you’re also liable to pay the modified business tax.
 It is a quarterly payroll tax that you have to pay if your total gross wages less employee health care benefits are $50,000 or more in a quarter.
 The tax rate is 1.378% if you own a general business, but financial institutions pay a higher rate.

 Workers’ compensation insurance is required for nearly all employers in the state.
 To better understand what’s required and if you need to have it, read more in our employer’s guide to Nevada workers’ compensation insurance requirements.

-Now prep your signature!
+Now prep your signature

+Calculate each employee’s net pay, cut those checks (or transfer those direct deposits, whatever suits your employees’ fancy), and make sure you have enough left in your own account to cover FICA and UI taxes.
 You will need to use Form 941 to file federal taxes quarterly, and Form 940 to report your annual FUTA tax.
 You can pay taxes online using the EFTPS payment system.
 More details about employment tax due dates can be found here.

 If that wasn’t enough for you, here are a couple more resources that can help you understand Nevada payroll a little better: